Measuring global health inequalities

 RESEARCH EXPERIENCE, RESEARCH METHODS AND TRAINING

-This project will focus on ways to measure and track changes in international variations in socio-economic related health inequalities both across and/or within countries.
-There will be considerable scope for both applying existing approaches (e.g. the concentration index), as well as developing innovative methods for measuring health inequalities (e.g. to further develop a concept of health poverty).
+This project will focus on ways to measure either health inequalities, such as socio-economic or ethnic inequalities, or health poverty, where indicators of health fall below some threshold.
+Though the project could possibly have a within country only focus, it is more likely to involve examining international variations in health inequalities, and how these vary over time.
+There will be scope for both applying existing approaches to health inequality measurement (e.g. the concentration index), as well as developing innovative methods for measuring health inequalities or health poverty.

-There will be considerable scope for methodological and empirical research using a variety of data sources, including utilizing data from international surveys such as the Survey of Health, Ageing and Retirement in Europe.
+Depending on the student’s interests and background, there will be considerable scope for both methodological (e.g. developing new measures) and applied empirical research.
+A variety of potential data sources are available, including international surveys such as the Survey of Health, Ageing and Retirement in Europe).

 FIELD WORK, SECONDMENTS, INDUSTRY PLACEMENTS AND TRAINING